node-inspector/node-inspector/readme.md

 ## Cool stuff

-* the WebKit Web Inspector debugger is a great js debugger interface, most it works just as well for node
+* the WebKit Web Inspector debugger is a great js debugger interface, it works just as well for node
 * uses a WebSocket to connect to debug-agent, so no polling for breaks
 * javascript top to bottom :)